pratinav/dsmun17.com/committees/unmsc.md

 The two agendas set forth are

-Privatization of war with an emphasis on the role of privately funded militaries and the illegitimate cyber dealings of Military intelligence and armaments;
+Privatization of war with an emphasis on the role of privately funded militaries;

 Challenges in planning of the UN peacekeeping troops and the UN’s call for a standing army, a combination of two interrelated topics which have been heavily debated since the very inception of the United Nations.

 I expect Delegates to support their arguments with substantial and reliable resources and facts.
 The stance of each delegate should be clear with no room for ambiguity.

 I wish you the very best of luck and look forward to seeing you all in August.